cuMF/cumf_als/README.md

 	cd ./data/netflix/
 	python ./prepare_netflix_data.py

 Note: this can take 30+ minutes.
-You can download this [file](https://ibm.box.com/s/5vmh77up8reodvihiq0ri66jltg9h4uh) from your brower, extract and put it in ./data/netflix directly.
+You can download this [file](https://ibm.box.com/s/5vmh77up8reodvihiq0ri66jltg9h4uh) from your brower, extract and put the extracted files in ./data/netflix directly.

 For Movielens: